 4. In extraordinary circumstances, the university may, in its sole discretion, provide a refund.
-However, it is important to note that a medical withdrawal or late withdrawal does not dismiss the student from the student’s entire financial obligation to the university.
+However, it is important to note that a medical withdrawal or late withdrawal does not dismiss the student from the student’s entire financial obligation to the university and does not guarantee a refund.
 The student may still be responsible for outstanding fees or fines.
 Additionally, the student may be responsible for repayment of financial aid if mandated by the federal government.
 If a student who has received financial aid withdraws before completing 60% of the semester (for extraordinary reasons or not), the U.S. Department of Education requires the university to perform a Return of Title IV calculation to determine what financial aid must be returned to the federal government.

 5. Additional possible benefits of medical withdrawals: